crazydonkey200/google-research/automl_zero/README.md

   v1 = v1 + v2
 ```

 In this human designed program, the ```Setup``` function establishes a learning rate, the ```Predict``` function applies a set of weights to the inputs, and the ```Learn``` function corrects the weights in the opposite direction to the gradient.
 In other words, a linear regressor trained with gradient descent.
+Note that the evolved programs usually contain many redundant instructions and may order the instructions very differently, which can make it challenging to interpret.
+See more details about how we address these problems in the [paper](https://github.com/google-research/google-research/tree/master/automl_zero#automl-zero).

 &nbsp;